integreat-io/integreat-transporter-ftp/README.md

 [Integreat](https://github.com/integreat-io/integreat) send and receive data over ftp/sftp.

-**Note:** Only receiving is implemented at this time.
+**Note:** We're only supporting fetching for now.
+You may get from a remote FTP server and provide a virtual SFTP server for others to fetch from.

 ## Getting started

 ### Prerequisits

-Requires node v12.9 and Integreat v0.8.
+Requires node v18 and Integreat v0.8.

 ### Installing and using